gburgett/hugo-search-index/README.md

 // import search index tasks
 require('hugo-search-index/gulp')(gulp)

-gulp.task('build', ['search'])
+gulp.task('build', ['hugo-search-index'])
 ```

-`build-search-index` will scan your `content` directory for all markdown files, and create a search index around them.
+`hugo-search-index` will scan your `content` directory for all markdown files, and create a search index around them.
 It will then gzip this search index and place the resulting file in the `public` directory, which is where the rest of your hugo site goes when it's built.

 Now build the search index with gulp:
 ```